 Adding your Sonarr instance to LunaSea only requires a few steps to get going!

-This documentation only covers adding Sonarr to LunaSea via local area network (LAN) connections, and does not cover exposing Sonarr externally and connecting remotely.
+This documentation only covers adding Sonarr to LunaSea via local network (LAN) connections, and does not cover exposing Sonarr externally and connecting remotely.

 If you are running a different operating system, you can use any search engine to look up "Find local IP address on <your operating system>" to typically find tons of guides for any platform.